Some links in this post may be affiliate links

 This is because the roots have filled the pot and there is very little soil to hold water when you water your plant.
 If there is too little water in the soil for the plant to take up to the leaves for photosynthesis, the plant cannot make adequate food for growth and blooming.

-Repot the Gerbera Daisy at the beginning of the growing season when it has become extremely pot-bound.
+Thereafter, repot at the beginning of the growing season when it has become extremely pot-bound.
 Ensure that the pot has a drainage hole and that the soil is free-draining.
 Check out these pots with drainage holes on Amazon.

-Cold drafts will cause sudden drops in temperature which will lead to reduced growth and by extension reduced blooming.
+Gerbera Daisy flourishes in Extreme temperatures will cause stunted growth and reduced flowering.
+Low temperature lead to reduced growth and by extension reduced blooming.
 Too hot temperatures will cause the plant to become dehydrated resulting in lack of blooms if not corrected.

-How to fix itKeep your Gerbera Daisy away from cold drafts like windy windows and doors, air conditioning units and other drafty areas to avoid exposing the plant to extremely low temperatures.
+How to fix itKeep your Gerbera Daisy away from drafts coming from windy windows and doors, air conditioning units, hot surfaces, heating units, hot stoves and others.
+Maintain a warmth of 15-250C.

 Underwatering implies that there is too little moisture in the soil for your Gerbera Daisy.
 Water is needed by the plant for photosynthesis to make food for growth and blooming.